Find the Best Time Tracking Software Vendor

 To keep track of billable hours, expenses, and project timelines, Fujitsu developed an internal time and expense tracking system.
 The application was a mix of spreadsheets, Excel, manual forms, and email.
 Two files were completed by each employee and archived by the personnel department.
 The forms contained working hours, holidays and sick time, and overtime for each day of the month, as well as a project log of activities during the month.

-Both users and administrators that didn’t have checks and balances in place for the form made errors or did not complete the form, which created inaccuracy when preparing effort estimates and comparing actual costs.
+Users and administrators that didn’t have checks and balances in place for the form made errors or did not complete the form, creating inaccuracy when preparing effort estimates and comparing actual costs.
 This process was painful, time-consuming, and costly.
 Additionally, the internally-created time tracking solution wasn’t scalable, so it could not fulfill the company’s growing needs.

 After a free trial, Fujitsu selected Replicon since they were easy-to-use, easy to administer, and fully supported.
 The fact that they were flexible was a bonus: